 First, there is little to suggest effective enforcement of the GDPR across member states.
 Indeed, not all member states are in compliance with the law.
 Moreover, the GDPR has led to a significant increase in privacy complaints and data breach notifications, which national authorities, constrained by their budgets, have struggled to address.
 The uptick is likely unsustainable.
 Ill-equipped and understaffed, DPAs are overwhelmed with companies’ questions, many of which remain unanswered.
 As a result, they cannot provide efficient guidance, and without quick responses, businesses moving through rapid development cycles cannot effectively collaborate with regulators.

 Second, the GDPR has been a source of legal uncertainty, compliance costs, and obstacles to innovation for businesses in Europe.
 Justice Commissioner Jourová recently compared the regulation to “a one-year-old baby with an appetite“—and in fact it is European businesses that are being eaten alive.
 Preparing for the GDPR already meant that many companies had to redirect budgets and investment to set up compliance systems and hire dedicated staff—which delayed other data initiatives and limited their investments in innovation.
-According to a recent survey by Bitkom, Germany’s largest trade association, many businesses believe that data protection requirements put their business operations at a disadvantage.
+According to a recent survey by Bitkom, Germany’s digital trade association, many businesses believe that data protection requirements put their business operations at a disadvantage.
 Three-quarters of respondents see these requirements as the main obstacle to the development of new technologies.
 Small and medium enterprises have been particularly impacted as they have fewer resources to cope with the additional administrative burdens.
 Legal ambiguities prevent them from assessing the extent to which the changes they made to their data policies are sufficient to comply, or if they have invested enough in upgrading their processes and systems.
 In addition, EU member states do not have uniform interpretations and applications of the GDPR, making the law difficult for companies with customers in more than one country to navigate.